The PickUp: History

 The PickUp was soft launched on August 9, 2013, with service formally commencing the following weekend.
 It was West Hollywood's second attempt at a running a nighttime shuttle bus service; the first attempt, which ran during the 1990s, failed due to low ridership.

 Initially running along Santa Monica Boulevard between Robertson Boulevard and Fairfax Avenue as a trial service that would last until the end of the year, the city government of West Hollywood allocated $71,000 for the project, pitching it as a "flirtatious take on public transit".
 Ridership averaged between 1,300 and 1,400 riders per weekend in its first month, with ridership higher on Saturdays than Fridays, and averaging around 1,200 riders per weekend in its first year.

 Owing to strong positive reception from riders, residents and businesses, in January 2014 the West Hollywood City Council voted to continue the service, and the following year it approved expanding The PickUp to its current service pattern, introducing limited Sunday and holiday service as well as extending the route to the eastern end of West Hollywood city limits.
 Permanent year-round Sunday service was subsequently introduced on October 2, 2016.
+Two years later, West Hollywood introduced a similar service along Sunset Boulevard, the Sunset Trip, alluding to its route along the Sunset Strip.

+On April 1, 2020, the city government of West Hollywood announced that services on The PickUp would be suspended indefinitely owing to the COVID-19 pandemic in California.
+Service resumed on October 8, 2021, with passengers required to wear face masks and buses limited to fifty percent of maximum capacity to promote social distancing.
+Sunset Trip service, on the other hand, was not resumed due to budget cuts resulting from the pandemic, but may return in the future depending on funding and demand.

+On July 1, 2025, the City of West Hollywood announced a temporary service interruption of The PickUp as the City selects a new vendor to operate the service.